Short- and Long-Term Effects of Marijuana

 The Potential Long-Term Effects of Marijuana

 After months and years of repeated regular use, marijuana use can have much more lasting, damaging effects.
-Effects may vary by type of use; smoking marijuana, for example, poses different risks than using a smoke-free vaporizer.
+The impact of cannabis may vary by type of use.
+Smoking marijuana, for example, poses different risks than using a smoke-free vaporizer.

 Long-Term Physical Effects